 Garage Door Bounces When Closing: Causes, Troubleshooting & Fixes

 If you’ve ever watched your garage door start to close, only to bounce back up or refuse to stay shut, you’re not imagining things — and it’s not random.
 Modern garage doors are equipped with advanced safety mechanisms, like auto-reversing, which prevent the door from closing on objects, pets, or people.
 However, when your garage door bounces or reverses unexpectedly, it’s usually a sign of either a safety response or a mechanical or electrical issue that needs attention.
+A bouncing door can sometimes point to a pulley that’s seized or misaligned on one side — see our breakdown of cable pulley problems and how they’re fixed to rule this out as a cause.

 In this guide, we’ll take a deep dive into everything you need to know: from understanding why your garage door bounces, to troubleshooting common causes, performing DIY fixes, and preventing future problems.
 By the end, you’ll know whether it’s a simple adjustment you can do yourself or if it’s time to call a professional garage door technician.